top of page

 Unmasking the Impact of Volatility: Traditional Calculating of Averages Can Conceal True Returns, Underlining the Crucial Role of Volatility in Financial Decision-Making.

 The impact of market return volatility is significant on your portfolio.
-Wall Street will have you believe that the method of calculating an average return is simply summing the returns and dividing by the period.
+Wall Street will have you believe that the method of calculating an average return is simply summing the returns and dividing by the period, the arithmetic return.
 No doubt that this works for consistent returns like 10% per year, every year.
 It falls short for the reality of real market returns.

 Imagine a 1MM account in this scenario, the 10% versus 8.71% return results in an account balance difference of 400K!
 Volatility greatly influences return profiles and should be a key consideration in financial decisions.